ricpol/pygrister/doc/intro.rst

 "as is".
 If the api call is malformed, you will simply receive a bad HTTP status code.

-In addition, Pygrister will not attempt to convert sent and received data types: however, it will execute custom converter functions, if provided.
+In addition, Pygrister will not attempt to convert types in sent and received
+data: however, it will execute custom converter functions, if provided.

 This document covers the basic Pygrister concepts, patterns and configurations.
-However, the api call functions themselves are not documented in Pygrister: see the
+However, the api call functions themselves are *not* documented in Pygrister: consult the
 `Grist API reference documentation <https://support.getgrist.com/api/>`_ for details about each api signature, and browse the Pygrister test suite for more usage examples.